 Corn, the crop obtained from corn cultivation, is used in different ways:

-- For energy In 2015, 40% of the US corn crop was in fact destined for energy production.
+In 2015, 40% of the US corn crop was in fact destined for energy production.

 Let’s discover together through the life cycle of corn, the Crush Story from corn field to Crush Corn the ecological paper from Favini.